sgjava/pine64-debootstrap/README.md

     * `sudo nano minimal.sh`
 * `sudo ./start.sh`
 * Answer prompts required by debootstrap second stage
+* `sudo ./finish.sh`
+* Copy archive to your PC/laptop
+    * `scp`

+### Extract rootfs
+* Use a fresh SD Longsleep's image.
+We are going to delete the old rootfs, so insert the SD into your PC/laptop

 ### FreeBSD License
 Copyright (c) Steven P. Goldsmith